ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.growatt/README.md

 ### Process timeout in seconds

 This timeout monitors the collection of data from the Growatt server.
 If the server does not process all of the data within this time, an error is reported, the session is ended and a new cycle timer is started.
 The default value is 600 seconds.
+If the value is 0, this check function is not executed.

 ### Keep web session